 On average, there are more than 300 fires every year at waste and recycling plants in the UK.
 These fires come with an annual cost to fire and emergency services of £16million.
+In this blog we look into how to reduce fire risk at waste management services.

 One major waste management company recently analysed its fire report data to determine the cause of fires.
 This data was from a five year period, covering over 200 fires across 120 sites.
 Whilst this data was for general waste recycling and recovery type plants only, it provides some interesting results: